309 Main St

 with some issues.
 Perhaps he isn't pleased with the renovations of the

-building, or that this Inn at Jerome and Grille Restaurant has moved into
+building, or that this Mile High Inn and Grill and Grille Restaurant has moved into

 the building.
 There's always a critic!
 He gets his chuckles by startling